MAOMislive/Edit_distance_count/README.md

 Given two strings string1 and string2 and we have to perform operations on string1.
 Find minimum number of edits (operations) required to convert ‘string1 ’ into ‘string2’.

-we can do these three Operation:
+We can do these three operation:

 1. Insert a character at any position of the string.
 2. Remove any character from the string.